Tack

 5. After completion, branches are pushed to origin for merging

-Sandbox Reuse
+Sandbox Reuse And Recovery

 Tack reuses sandboxes within a stream — if a fix-loop retry occurs, the same sandbox is used.
 The merger sandbox is shared across all streams in an objective for cumulative merging.